GreenJellyBeans/FTC12598/processing/simple_robot_simulator/NOTES.md

 This document contains an informal log of design and implementation decisions for this project, the "Simple Robot Simulator."

+## October 8, 2018-B JMJ  Some code reorganization
+Moved several robot properties and helper methods based on those properties from `MecanumDrive` to new class `RobotProperties`.
+These include mass, various friction coefficients, and methods `newForce`, etc, that depend on the absolute mass of the robot.
+These are not static constants as they vary from robot instance to instance (in principle).
+The primary motivation is to make these properties and methods available to other classes, such as `Wall`, and anyways, they were not specific to a mecanum drive.
+`RobotProperties` is currently created in the `Robot` constructor and passed in as a constructor parameter to `MecanumDrive`.

-## October 8, 2018-D JMJ  Fixed bug calculating forces in MeccanumDrive
+## October 8, 2018-A JMJ  Fixed bug calculating forces in MecanumDrive
-`MeccanumDrive.simLoop` had it's fronts and rights reversed when computing the net force along the x and y axes.
+`MecanumDrive.simLoop` had it's fronts and rights reversed when computing the net force along the x and y axes.
 This error was not detected earlier

 ## October 5, 2018-D JMJ  Support a non-square field
 This is really to make it viable for FRC, which has a rectangular field.
 Had to replace the `Field.WIDTH` with two constants,